-At least 3 weeks before the start of the term, apply using the UW System online application.
+At least 3 weeks before the start of the term, apply using the University Special student online application.
 Once we receive your application, you will get a confirmation email from Adult Career and Special Student Services with additional information.
 If you are a Wisconsin resident and over 60 years of age, visit our Senior Guest auditor page for application instructions.

 Tuition and fees

 Those individuals who apply and are admitted as Guest auditors (UGST classification) pay tuition based on Wisconsin residency status and the number of credits taken.
-Tuition for Guest auditors is set at 30% of the University Special/Undergraduate student tuition rate.
-In addition to tuition, a $25 late enrollment fee may be assessed if you do not enroll by the enrollment deadlines (usually end of the second week of classes).
+Tuition for Guest auditors is set at approximately 30% of the University Special/Undergraduate student tuition rate (and approximately 50% for non-Wisconsin residents).
+Please refer to the Office Of the Registrar's Tuition and Fees webpage for current tuition rates (select desired term and "Guest" from the drop down menus).
+In addition to tuition, a $25 late enrollment fee may be assessed if you do not enroll by the enrollment deadlines (usually end of the second week of classes during a semester).

 Guest auditors have access to campus libraries and computer labs but do not pay segregated fees so do not have access to free bus pass, University Health Services, or recreational facilities.
 It is possible to pay a Recreational Membership Fee to use campus recreational facilities.